totient-labs/comet-docs/DEV_ENV.md

 ### Getting the source

-If you haven't already, setup your go filesystem:
+If you haven't already, setup your `go` filesystem:
 ```
 mkdir -p go/src
 cd go/src
 ```

-Clone the Thor repo:
+Clone the thor repo:

 ```
 git clone https://github.com/vechain/thor.git
 cd thor
 ```
-### Build Thor
+### Build thor

 Install dependencies
 ```
 dep ensure
 ```

-To build the main app `thor`, just run
+To build the `thor` node application run
 ```
 make
 ```

 ### Run node
-Once built you will want to run the node in solo mode
+Once built you will want to run the node in `solo` mode.
+This instructs the node to run locally as its own network instead of connecting to `testnet` or `mainnet`.
 ```
 ./bin/thor solo
 ```

 The node should now be up and running and ready to connect.
-To reset the local blockchain, simply kill the service and restart.
+Unless specified with further options, all blockchain data will be stored in-memory and will be reset when you kill the process.
+This is useful for continual debugging.

 ### Further Info
 Full guide: https://github.com/vechain/thor/blob/master/README.md

 ## web3-gear
-web3-gear is a proxy server that surfaces an ethereum RPC interface and converts requests to vechain RPC request for your local node.
-You will need to run web3-gear so that truffle can talk to your local vechain node.
+web3-gear is a proxy server that converts Ethereum RPC calls to VeChainThor RPC calls.
+You will need to run web3-gear so that truffle can talk to your local VeChainThor node.

 ### Installation
 web3-gear requires OpenSSL
 ```